psanghal/Inside-AirBNB-Dataset/README.md

 •	Public Source: Inside Air BnB
 •	To run the notebook, please refer to google drive links below:
-	Part A and Part B
+  i.
+Part A and Part B
-	Part C (uses output from Part A and Part B stored in pickle file format)
+  ii.
+Part C (uses output from Part A and Part B stored in pickle file format)
 •	System Requirements: requirement.txt

 Example from the Notebook: